-Roofing including roof space

-Repair category 2

-Notes Weathering is evident to the surface of the roof which is original.
+Roofing including roof space Repair category 2 Notes Weathering and moss growth is noted to the roof surface.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-Sections of the sarking board are damaged.
-A reputable roofing contractor can provide further advice.
+Elevated moisture readings and timber decay were recorded and noted to the timbers adjacent to the objected within the roof appendix. timbers adjacent to the chimney stack within the roof space.
+Prolonged dampness increases the risk of timber defects.
+It is important to remedy water